 Although the following discussion focuses on CDC Ethernet as the transport protocol, it is equally true for CDC Network Control Model (NCM) -- NCM is faster, but the architecture is the same.

 Figure 1 compares the USB remote NICs to local NIC architectures.

 Figure 2 illustrates the virtual Ethernet architecture used in USB cable modems and home networking/SOHO routing applications.

 Notice that the presence of two NICs implies that there are two Ethernet addresses embedded in the USB device.
 One would be associated with the NIC that was previously in the host; and one is associated with the NIC that was previously in the device.
 Frequently, however, this extra Ethernet address can be eliminated, because of the point-to-point nature of the link, especially if (as in cable modems) another NIC already has an Ethernet address assigned; the cable modem NIC address can also be used on the virtual Ethernet.

-Figure 4.
-Windows XP/Vista/Win7/Win8 Software Architecture -- Networking
+Figure 3.
+Windows Software Architecture -- Networking

 Figure 5.
 Virtual Ethernet Device Block Diagram